Cloud-SPAN/nerc-metagenomics02-command-line/_episodes/03-redirection.md

 ## Redirecting output

 `grep` allowed us to identify sequences in our FASTQ files that match a particular pattern.
 All of these sequences were printed to our terminal screen, but in order to work with these sequences and perform other operations on them, we will need to capture that output in some way.

 We can do this with something called "redirection".
 The idea is that we are taking what would ordinarily be printed to the terminal screen and redirecting it to another location.
 In our case, we want to print this information to a file so that we can look at it later and use other commands to analyse this data.

 The command for redirecting output to a file is `>`.

-Let's try out this command and copy all the records (including all four lines of each record) in our FASTQ files that contain
-'NNNNNNNNNN' to another file called `bad_reads.txt`.
+Let's try out this command and copy all the records (including all four lines of each record) in our FASTQ files that contain 'NNN' to another file called `bad_reads.txt`.
+The new flag `--no-group-separator` stops grep from putting a dashed line (--) between matches.
+The reason this is necessary will become apparent shortly.

 ~~~
-$ grep -B1 -A2 NNNNNNNNNN SRR098026.fastq > bad_reads.txt
+$ grep -B1 -A2 NNN --no-group-separator ERR4998593_1.fastq > bad_reads.txt
 ~~~
 {: .bash}